joeknock90/Single-GPU-Passthrough/README.md

 Save!

+##### OPTIONAL: Fix overdump

+The VGA BIOS extracted using the manual method above will usually contain a lot of unnecessary data inside.
+This will not affect normal use, however you can clean it up if you are absolutely paranoid about it.
+To strip unnecessary data, compile and run `romheaders` tool from [fcode-utils](https://github.com/openbios/fcode-utils) on the extracted VGA BIOS (i.e. `romheaders extracted-bios.bin`), take a note on all the "image length" fields listed in the output (in the format of `Image Length: 0x??? blocks (??? bytes)`).
+Add all the **BYTES** value of all "image length" fields together and use `truncate -s <total image length> extracted-bios.bin` to strip the overdumped data.

 3. Attach the PCI device to your VM
 	* In libvirt, use "+ Add Hardware" -> "PCI Host Device" to add the video card and audio device